Pegahka/Recursive_Feature_Elimination/README.md

 This code combines Rescursive Feature Elimination (RFE) as described in Guyon et al. 2002: Gene Selection for Cancer Classification using Support Vector Machines with MATLAB's Support Vector Machine (SVM) Implementation **fitcsvm**.

-The final output of this approach delivers a ranking of the features, as estimated by using a combined approach of feature selection and classification.
+The final output of this approach delivers a ranking of the features through classification-based feature selection.

 The code is based on KE YAN's code where RFE was combined with the older Matlab SVM implementation (svmtrain): https://ch.mathworks.com/matlabcentral/fileexchange/50701-feature-selection-with-svm-rfe